diracdeltas/spleeter4max/README.md

 ### max console says it can't find a .js file

 make sure spleeter-native.amxd is in the spleeter-native directory. it cannot be moved out of this directory or else it will break, but you can move the entire directory.

+### windows throws a jscript error when i click start

+you may need to restart your computer, assuming you already did step 3 in https://github.com/diracdeltas/spleeter4max/tree/feature/native-spleeter#windows-steps.

 ### it not working and i can't figure out why